The Wand Company: History

 In July 2015, they revealed they would be releasing a fully functioning Star Trek Bluetooth communicator.
 The item was released in June 2016.

+In 2018, The Wand Company released a self-assembly kit replica of the Pip-Boy from Bethesda's Fallout 76 videogame.

-In July 2020 they announced they will release a fully functional Star Trek Tricorder.
+In July 2020 they announced they would release a fully functional Star Trek Tricorder.
 The finished replica began shipping in April 2025.

-In November 2020, The Pokémon Company International announced that The Pokémon Company International and The Wand Company to Deliver Premium Poké Ball Replica Collectible Series, which would be launching in time for Pokémon Day 2021, with a special edition of the Master Ball which would be only available from The Pokémon Center.
-The full-sized accurate metal Poké Ball has gone on to be a huge success, which together with the other variations that have been released since up to 2024, has sold over 300,000 units worldwide.
-In January 2024, the Wand Company launched a range of Mini Poké Balls, as replicas of the Poké Balls were stored on the trainer's belt before their expansion to the standard full-size dimension.
+In November 2020, The Pokémon Company International announced a partnership with The Wand Company to produce a range of premium die-cast Poké Ball replicas, which launching for Pokémon Day 2021, with a special edition of the Master Ball which was only available from Pokémon Center.
+The full-sized accurate metal Poké Ball range has gone on to be a huge success, selling over 300,000 units worldwide.
+In January 2024, the Wand Company launched a range of Mini Poké Balls, as replicas of the small Poké Balls that are stored on the trainer's belt before their expansion to the standard full-size dimension.

-It was leaked in January 2022 that they will be partnering with Bethesda to make a replica of the watch in their game, Starfield.
-The existence of the watch was officially revealed at the Starfield direct in June 2023.
+It was leaked in January 2022 that they would be partnering again with Bethesda to make a replica of the watch in their upcoming game, Starfield.
+The existence of the watch was officially revealed at the "Starfield Direct" event in June 2023.

-In 2024 it was announced that The Wand Company had taken a license from Amazon to create a Pip-Boy from Amazon's highly successful TV show, Fallout.
+In 2024 it was announced that The Wand Company had taken a license from Amazon to create a functional, wearable Pip-Boy from Amazon's highly successful TV show, Fallout.
 In May 2024, Chris Barnardo demonstrated the Pip-Boy to Adam Savage on his Tested channel.

+In November 2025, the company announced a fully functional Pip-Boy 3000 replica based on Fallout 3 and Fallout: New Vegas, developed using original design data from Bethesda.